 Researchers and analysts who have tried to quantify the largess come up with big numbers.

 For example, a 2002 study concluded that letting livestock graze on public land costs the U.S. Treasury as much as $500 million a year and possibly as much as $1 billion.

 The timber industry also benefits from federal generosity, which researchers have calculated at as much as $1 billion annually.
 The taxpayer's dime also is used for building access roads for loggers and support payments to localities where logging has been reduced or banned -- or never occurred in the first place.

 The story is the same for hard rock mining because of an 1872 law.
 Miners pay a maximum of $5 an acre -- the price set when the law was enacted -- for extraction rights.

 If Cruz's proposal were to become law, disposing of public land might prove challenging.
-Some states, such as Idaho, have passed resolutions seeking to assume ownership of federal property based on the premise that they can manage the land more profitably than the feds can.
+Some states, such as Idaho, have passed resolutions seeking to assume ownership of federal property based on the premise that they can manage the land more profitably than the feds.
 What this overlooks is the scope of the federal subsidies.
-One study by the Idaho Conservation League concluded that losing these subsidies might cost the state more than $100 million a year.
+One study by the Idaho Conservation League story concluded that losing these subsidies might cost the state more than $100 million a year.

 As for selling, the Congressional Research Service suggests that the government already is doing what Cruz proposes, although in a manner more limited than he might like.
-Since 1990, according to the CRS, the U.S. has disposed of more than 18 million acres -- an area about the size of South Carolina.
+Since 1990, according to CRS, the U.S. has disposed of more than 18 million acres -- an area about the size of South Carolina.
 But any of Cruz's supporters who hope for land bargains should think again: The Bureau of Land Management, historically the government's biggest seller, has warned that it doesn't offer "free" land and only sells at fair market prices.